-Ideal for students who can learn in a small environment, our Learning Strategies Class consists of a 5:1 student-to-teacher ratio.
-Featuring curriculum that focuses on self-regulation, note taking, test preparation and time management, the Learning Strategies Class is ideal for students who have a perceived but not documented gap in ability and performance and/or below average grades.
-This class is the ideal solution for students who have transitioned from a non-traditional academic setting and who wish to improve general study skills.
+Ideal for students who can learn in a small environment, our Learning Strategies Class consists of a 4:1 student-to-specialist ratio.
+Featuring curriculum that focuses on self-regulation, note taking, test preparation and time management, the Learning Strategies Intensive is ideal for students who have a perceived but not documented gap in ability and performance and/or below average grades.
+This class benefits students who have transitioned from a non-traditional academic setting and who wish to improve general study skills.

 Targeted Learning Support

 Our Targeted Learning Support program specifically addresses the reading, writing, and/or math needs of a student, incorporating programs such as Wilson Language Training, Fast Forward, and Plato Learning into their support strategy.
-Our system as a student-to-teacher ratio of 1:1 or 2:1, with direct instruction from a teacher.
-Emphasizing these academic skills along with enrollment in the Learning Strategies class or Academic Coaching option are hallmarks of this program.
-Students benefiting from Peak Learning Strategies include those with an existing Individualized Education Plan, or 504, and a diagnosed learning disability.
-Whether you need an ADHD boarding school, or a school equipped to tackle other learning needs, we are able to help.
+Targeted Learning Support has a student-to-specialist ratio of 1:1 or 2:1, with direct instruction from a learning specialist.
+Emphasizing these academic skills along with enrollment in the Learning Strategies Intensive or Academic Coaching options are hallmarks of this program.
+Students benefiting from Targeted Learning Support include those with an existing Individualized Education Plan, or 504, and a diagnosed learning disability.

 Wilson Reading System

-A new program at Wasatch Academy is the Wilson Reading System.
-The Wilson Reading System is available for 1:1 teacher-to-student intensive structured literacy instruction due to a language-based learning disability, such as dyslexia.
-We consider ourselves at Wasatch among boarding schools for dyslexia that are fully equipped to help students succeed.
+The Wilson Reading System is delivered as a 1:1 student-to-specialist intensive and consists of structured literacy instruction for students with a language-based learning disability, such as dyslexia.
+We consider ourselves at Wasatch Academy among boarding schools for students with dyslexia as fully equipped to help students succeed.
 The program is based on phonological-coding research and Orton-Gillingham principles.
 The Wilson Reading System provides a prescribed sequence of multisensory instruction that explicitly teaches the structure of the English language.
 The WIST (Word Identification and Spelling Test) and the WADE (Wilson Assessment of Decoding and Encoding) tests are used to determine placement in the program and are administered on site.